-Why to Create a New User?
+Why Create a New User?

-Default ‘root’ user in MySQL has full access to all databases and tables.
+The default ‘root’ user in MySQL has full access to all databases and tables.

 However, in certain situations, we may require to put restrictions on some databases for security purposes.
-In that case, we create a new user in MySQL and grant specific permission to it, so that only the permissible databases and tables is accessible by him/her.
+In that case, we create a new user in MySQL and grant specific permission to it, so that only the permissible databases and tables are accessible by him/her.

 This provides access control power to the database administrator.

 How to Create a New User?